 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-cops — by Thomas Rusch, 7 months ago
+cops — by Thomas Rusch, a year ago

 Cluster Optimized Proximity Scaling